9th8/up-to-date-real-world-haskell/0-why-haskell.md

 would find in a traditional language, we gain much more assurance that our software is solid.

 Lazy evaluation has some spooky effects.
-Let\'s say we want to find the *k* least-valued elements of an unsorted list.
+Let's say we want to find the *k* least-valued elements of an unsorted list.
 In a traditional language, the obvious approach would be to sort the list and take the first *k* elements, but this is expensive.
 For efficiency, we would